anzenlang/anzenlang.github.io/_pages/training.md

 is, concepts are used by participants during or immediately after their introduction.

 It is difficult to gauge how fast/slow a group of participants can digest the program.
-We account for this impredictability by ending the program with a *"code what you want"* session --- though we do provide project suggestions with solution.
+We account for this lack of predictability by ending the program with a *"code what you want"* session --- though we do provide project suggestions with solution.
 This session is fully supervised and is a good opportunity for participants to dive deeper into aspects of Lean they want to explore while still having access to the trainer for guidance.

 Importantly, the final free session gives some flexibility as it can last from half a day to a full day depending on how fast participants assimilate the rest of the program.